One Day: Justice Delivered Movie Review: Justice Is Served 'Lame' In This Anupam Kher Starrer!

 The cinematography has nothing new to offer.
 Speaking about the editing scissors, they too lack the sharpness.
 The songs in the film are forgetable.

-Anupam Kher's rogue act couple with Kumud Mishra's effective support, is the only reason why you are able to sit through this dull thriller.
+Anupam Kher's rogue act coupled with Kumud Mishra's effective support, is the only reason why you are able to sit through this dull thriller.
 But still, the justice won't be ruled in favour of Kher & Co.
 I am going with 2 stars.